 Yogananda presented a surprisingly complete and holistic approach to good health many years before “holistic” became a popular concept.
 His emphasis was to work on every aspect of human nature, physical, energetic, mental, emotional, and spiritual — all at the same time.
 None of these is to be neglected; all should work together in harmony.

-Although he spoke often and eloquently on the more physical aspects of human needs such as diet and exercise, in addition he strongly emphasized the more subtle concepts of energy, consciousness, will, right attitude and increased life-force.
+Although he spoke often and eloquently on the more physical aspects of human needs such as right diet, fasting, and exercise, in addition, he strongly emphasized the more subtle concepts of energy, consciousness, will, right attitude, and increased life-force.

 Moving from the physical to the spiritual, with several important steps along the way, here is a brief outline of Yogananda’s teachings on health and healing: